code-management/puppet-sandbox/README.md

    communicate with each other.
 4. All client certificate requests will be automatically signed by the master server.
-5. The master server will utilize the `nodes.pp` file and `modules/` directory that exist **outside of the VMs** (in your puppet-sandbox Git working directory) by utilizing VirtualBox's shared folder feature.
+5. The master server will utilize the `environments/production` directory that exist **outside of the VMs** (in your puppet-sandbox Git working directory) by utilizing VirtualBox's shared folder feature.

-All of this is handled using Vagrant's provisioning capabilities and is controlled by the manifests under the `provision/` directory.
+All of this is handled using Vagrant's provisioning capabilities and is controlled by the manifests under the `environments/provision/` directory.
 In theory, you should never have to touch any of that code directly unless you're working to improve Puppet Sandbox.